Autumn Moon Sage flowers

 A lovely cultivar of salvia producing dainty pink and white blooms, on contrasting black stems all season; a beautiful addition to borders or beds with its compact, bushy form; looks fantastic in containers

 Autumn Moon Sage has masses of beautiful spikes of shell pink flowers with white overtones and black calyces rising above the foliage from late spring to mid fall, which emerge from distinctive pink flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive fragrant oval leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Autumn Moon Sage is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.